ms/buildtogether.tech/src/debugging.md

 > ### Programs concurrent to debug hard are
 >
-> <span i="concurrent systems!difficult of debugging; debugging!concurrent
+> [% i "concurrent systems!difficult of debugging" "debugging!concurrent
-> systems">Concurrent systems</span> in which many things are happening
+> systems" %]Concurrent systems[% /i %] in which many things are happening
 > simultaneously are much harder to debug than sequential systems.
 It's not just
 > that the order of events is unpredictable; it's often not repeatable, so
 > creating a reliable reprex may be impossible.
 What's worse, the act of
 > observing can hide the bug: a `print` statement or a breakpoint can change
 > timing in a way that makes the bug disappear.
 Modeling tools can help
 > (<a section="tooling"/>), as can the use of immutable data structures, but the best
-> solutions are to test components in isolation using <span i="mock object">mock
+> solutions are to test components in isolation using [% i "mock object" %]mock
-> objects</span> in place of the things they communicate with
+> objects[% /i %] in place of the things they communicate with
 > (<a section="testing"/>) and to add *lots* of assertions to check the consistency
 > of data structures.
 In particular, giving every class a method called `isOK` to check
 > that it's in good shape can save hours of later debugging, as well as helping